christian80gabi/christian80gabi/README.md

 ## 📄 </ License >

-This README is released under the **MIT License** – feel free to adapt it for your own profile.
+This README is released under **The Unlicenced License** – feel free to adapt it for your own profile.
-See the [LICENSE](LICENSE) file in each repo for project‑specific terms.
+See the [LICENSE](./LICENSE) file in each repo for project‑specific terms.

 ---